RaJah239/Johto-Frontier/files/FEATURES.md

 - Press Start to skip Credits

 ## Battle Related
-- Type Chart changes: Ice resists Water and Electric.
+- Type Chart changes: Ice resists Water and Electric
+- "Move Dex" item added that displays all moves and their details
 - Items forbidden and forced Set Mode for all trainers
 - Trainers have no items to use on their Pokémon - just as the player
 - Fairy Type added